-One of the oldest mansions of Veria, built in the mid 18th century which today serves as a folklore museum.
+One of the oldest mansions of Veria, built in the mid 18th century.
 Another impressive building is the Vlachogianni mansion with strongly fortified appearance and wooden fouroussia (corbels).
 Before reaching Mitropoleos street and the imposing building of the Town Hall, next to Kyriotissa resides the Byzantine Museum, an industrial building of the 20th century converted into a museum where the history of the area during the Byzantine and post-Byzantine times is presented.

 This preservable quarter of Veria with its original constructions, although altered by the course of history and the abandoned homes show discernibly the age of this quarter.
 The region spreads alongside River Tripotamos and just beside the central market of Veria.